Business Improvement Districts (BIDs)

 - Apply for IRS recognition as a non-profit, tax-exempt corporation

-Step 6: Establish the mechanism for calculating supplemental taxes.
-It is helpful to understand why current BIDs chose their particular tax formulas.
+Step 4: Establish the mechanism for calculating supplemental taxes.
+It may be helpful to understand why current BIDs chose their particular tax formulas.

-Step 9: Prepare and submit the BID application to the Mayor for registration.
+Step 6: Prepare and submit the BID application to the Mayor, through DSLBD, for registration.
 The application is to include the following components:

 - Signed statements in support of the BID formation by the required number of commercial real property owners and tenants in the proposed district.